jintonic/jintonic.github.io/cs/sc/index.md

 Set type of data format of a collumn
 ====================================

-Press *f* followed by a number to change format type:
+Press *f* followed by 3 numbers (width of the column, precision and format type) to change format type:

 |-----+--------------
 |type | format